 Western Australia has not met the outstanding 2001 NCP commitment and has made little progress against its water quality commitments in the water reform agreements.
-Western Australia has made no progress against its three-year timetable and has withdrawn from some of the commitments it made.
+Western Australia has made little progress against its three-year timetable and has withdrawn from some of the commitments it made.
 The Council is not aware of any good reasons why the national strategy has not been implemented in Western Australia by now.

-While Western Australia's failure would ordinarily attract a recommendation by the Council that part of the State's NCP payment be suspended, the Council is prepared to allow Western Australia more time for the implementation of its water quality commitments and get the program back on track.
+While Western Australia's failure would ordinarily be a significant consideration in the Council's decision on whether the State should receive all of its NCP payments, the Council is prepared to allow the State more time for the implementation of its water quality commitments and to get the program back on track.

-The Council has agreed that Western Australia would fully meet its relevant 2002 NCP assessment commitments if it can complete and implement those plans identified by the Council in the 2001 assessment.
+The Council agreed that Western Australia would fully meet its relevant 2002 NCP assessment commitments if it can complete and implement those plans identified by the Council in the 2001 assessment.
 Such action would give the Council confidence that Western Australia can deliver the outcomes of the national strategy and meet its water quality commitments.

 Consultative meetings will be held in December 2002 and March 2003 between the Council's Secretariat and Western Australian officials to ensure sufficient progress is being achieved.
-It is proposed that a number of milestones be reached by the time of those meetings (see chapter 5).
+It is proposed that a number of milestones be reached by the time of those meetings.